tosc/vim/README.md

 # TODO

-* BUG: Since add id and so on insert now takes two keystrokes.
 * Create unite source for external commands.
 Switch to that unite buffer to get more output from program.
 * Find more fitting sorter for file and dir sources.